gtheodoridis18/the-toolz-hub/README.md

-# the Toolz Hub
+# the Toolific Hub

-the Toolz Hub is a collection of free, browser-based utility tools including calculators, converters, timers, and productivity tools.
+the Toolific Hub is a collection of free, browser-based utility tools including calculators, converters, timers, and productivity tools.

 The website does not require user accounts and runs entirely in the browser.